Haiti: Sport in the Slums

 Children here are not only vulnerable to gang culture, but have very little to eat and no opportunity to learn to read or write.
 There are hardly any safe places where they can play with their friends.
 For those who still have families, many of their elders have been drawn into gangs and are unable to give them positive examples of how to live.

-What we do to help:
+What we did to help:

-The project was founded by Patrice Millet, a truly heroic Haitian business man, who since 2007 has been battling the crisis in Port au Prince whilst battling his own terminal illness.
+FONDAPS was founded by Patrice Millet, a truly heroic Haitian business man, who since 2007 has been battling the crisis in Port au Prince whilst battling his own terminal illness.
 He describes his hopes, "Our vision is to provide these children a different reality.
 One with a field of their own where they can have access to sports.
 One with a school with qualified teachers.
 A reality which will get them away and out of the misery in which they live daily".

 The football training, plus the support and mentoring that Patrice and his coaches provide, helps to keep these children out of the criminal groups which sadly provide for many the only real family they will ever have.
 As the children have fun and gain a sense of belonging through team sports, they also have access to education, learn from positive role models and are provided with a food package after each practice session to take home.
 The food package contains enough to feed a family of ten for two days.